Pinote111/Web-Design/README.md

+note:
-note: index.html is the FINALS/COMPILATION
+The "index.html" is the FINAL/COMPILATION.
+THANK YOU.

 # Web-Design